Lake Ontario Walleye Fishing Hotspots

 Pillar Point

-When you round the head of Pillar Point going north, there are four consistently good areas that are favorites to local fishermen; Everleigh Point, Bull Rock Point, Sherwin’s Bay and Reed’s Bay offer deep-water or shallow-water fishing using a combination of directions.
-The best access to these areas is the town boat launch next to B&J Bait Shop in Dexter and the town launch in Sackets Harbor.
+As you round the head of Pillar Point heading north, there are several reliable fishing spots to target.
+Local anglers consistently find success around Everleigh Point, Bull Rock Point, Sherwin’s Bay, and Reed’s Bay.
+These areas offer both deep-water and shallow-water fishing opportunities, making them versatile for all fishing styles.
+For access, the best launch points are the town boat launch next to B&J Bait Shop in Dexter and the town launch in Sackets Harbor.
+These locations provide easy access to some of the best walleye fishing in the region.

 Trophy Walleye Love Chaumont Bay